“Moment of Silence” by Barby Schacher

 Friendships and Doors Opened Through Art

 One of the most meaningful parts of this journey has been the friendships I’ve made along the way.
-I became friends with fellow artist Cheryl Harley Voltz, whose art and deep faith I admire so much.
-Cheryl generously helped guide me toward even greater opportunities.
+I became friends with fellow artist Cheryl Harley Volz, whose art and deep faith I admire so much.
+Cheryl has not only inspired me but also guided me toward opportunities I hadn’t imagined.
+These connections have truly enriched my creative life.

 Juried Into National Art Organizations